TheSkeward/omega-bot/README.md

 ## Usage

-Currently all of the commands are viewable by typing `!o scott help` and should be pretty self-explanatory.
+Currently all of the commands are viewable by typing `!o help` and should be pretty self-explanatory.
 Feel free to hop into the server and ask me directly if you have any questions.

 ## Contributing
 Pull requests are welcome.